Skip to content

 Sadly, the larval and pupal stages are nearly identical to some grains like brown rice and the moths also end up in our bodies.
 Therefore, various natural and cost-effective measures exist for the prevention of these moths from food products.

-1. The use of Trichogamma wasps
+1. The use of Trichogamma Wasps

 Trichogamma wasps are small parasitic wasp with a wingspan of 1/50th of an inch.
 They have been used for the control of pests for many years.